brixmavu/brixmavu/README.md

 - 👋 Hi, I’m @brixmavu
 - 👀 I’m interested in good
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently making People pay me to do things I like.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me -> mavubb@gmail.com

 <!---
 brixmavu/brixmavu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.